IDMNYU/dynamicwebappsfall18/README.md

 **Regular Assignments 25%**

 We will have weekly assignments that are relevant to material from the previous class.
 When it is assigned, each assignment will contain a breakdown of how many points it is worth and the grading criteria.
 Most assignments will include a Learning Log, where you will be asked to provide some assessment of your clarity on a topic after doing a tutorial.
 Please refer to the Learning Logs file in this repository for more instructions.
+Late assignments will lose a point for each day they are late.

 **Mid-Term Project 20%**